+An alternative option is to invest in a Gold IRA account, which allows you to purchase and store physical gold in a tax-advantaged retirement account.
+Investing in Gold in an IRA account provides a great way to diversify your portfolio and protect your retirement savings from market volatility.
 If you buy shares in a company, rather than a fund, the company's management and prospects could also influence its price.
 If gold rises but the company is poorly managed or runs out of land to extract, its shares could fall.
 Gold stocks and other non-physical forms of gold also tend to change in value because they are easier to trade.

 Gold mining stocks are shares of a company that is engaged in gold mining.
 Whereas a gold exchange-traded fund (ETF) is a fund like any other ETF.
 It is publicly traded.
 And finally, gold certificates are official documents that imply that you own gold that is not physically in your possession.